Polina A. Segalova ’06

 After graduating from Olin, Segalova earned her M.S. and Ph.D. degrees in Mechanical Engineering from Stanford University as a recipient of NSF’s Graduate Research Fellowship, where her research focused on medical devices and cardiovascular fluid dynamics.
 While pursuing her graduate degrees, she was elected as Chair of Stanford’s Graduate Student Council and worked to further graduate student issues on campus and beyond.
 Segalova also consulted for an array of medical device companies (ranging from technologies focused on heart implants to dialysis) and became passionate about the field.

 Dr. Segalova worked in R&D for Stryker Endoscopy, where she developed new tools for minimally invasive surgeries and launched a division-wide effort to introduce design thinking methodologies to her colleagues.
-Segalova currently works in product development at Naya Health, an early stage venture backed startup focused on delivering innovative technologies to families.
+She also spent some time at an early stage startup focused on delivering innovative technologies to families.
+Currently, Dr. Segalova is leading a team specializing in rapid development of early-stage technologies at Verily Life Sciences.

-Dr. Segalova lives in the Bay Area with her husband, Matthew Colyer (Olin ’08), and son Apollo.
+Dr. Segalova lives in the Bay Area with her husband, Matt Colyer (Olin ’08), and sons Apollo and Leo.
 She enjoys running, hiking, and the occasional trip to the San Francisco Ballet.